ethereum/web3.py/docs/examples.rst

 -----------------

 Blocks can be looked up by either their number or hash using the ``web3.eth.getBlock`` API.
-Block hashes should be in their hexidecimal representation.
+Block hashes should be in their hexadecimal representation.
 Block numbers

 .. code-block:: python